 The Finnish education system subsidizes tuition fees for students from the EU/EAA – most courses generally do not charge tuition fees for these students.

-Some courses that are taught in English as opposed to Finnish still charge students, and the prices can vary enormously, with tuition fees ranging from 2500 to 12,000 euros a year.
-It really does depend on the university and course.
+Some courses that are taught in English as opposed to Finnish still apply charges to EU/EAA students, and the prices can vary enormously, with tuition fees ranging from €2500 to €12,000 per year.
+This depend upon the university and course.
 Check with the universities you apply to, and they’ll be able to steer you in the right direction.